 Your ad is visible on social media by multiple of your potential prospects.

 Multiple of them come online and there are just a few that wish to learn about your band.

 Molly is visiting your pricing page, signing up for a free demo, engaging with your team via chat on how your product functions, and more.

-This is a clear sign that Molly is interested to invest in your brand and all that is required is one engagement from your sales team.
+This is a clear sign to say Molly has the interest to invest in your brand and it requires only one engagement from your sales team.

 Here the only engagement which Molly will look for is:

 This is when you realize that Molly has moved to the SQL.

 In simpler terms, SQL refers to those prospects that are hot leads and are ready to make the investment with just one final push from your end.

 You can consider these leads from the MQL category.

 These could be leads that have undergone a good amount of nurturing and are now finally ready to make that investment.